Salma Hayek, 54, Full-Body Shimmies While Wearing A Low-Cut, Fringed Bathing Suit In Close-Up Video

 Salma Hayek enthralled her 16.9 million Instagram followers on Wednesday, January 13, with a comical update that left fans wishing the video was much longer than it was.
-The stunning actress accompanied the clip with a helpful description in the caption as to what inspired the frenetic movement in the post, indicating that she was mirroring the behavior of her furry canine companions.
+The stunning actress accompanied the clip with a helpful description in the caption as to what inspired her frenetic movement, indicating that she was mirroring the behavior of her canine companions.

-Salma wore a black bathing suit with narrow spaghetti straps and a low, scooped neckline that exposed an ample portion of her voluptuous bust.
-Several rows of classic, flapper-style fringe adorned the fabric across her chest, their movement making it even more difficult to tear one’s eyes away from the tantalizing view.
+Salma wore a black bathing suit with narrow straps and a low, scooped neckline which exposed an ample amount of her voluptuous bust.
+Several rows of classic, flapper-style fringe adorned the fabric across her chest, their movement making it even more difficult to tear one's eyes away from the tantalizing view.

 Her long, brunette hair was wet and spilled across her shoulders in messy curls.
-The closeness of Salma to the camera rendered only a small portion of the background visible, but she appeared to be outdoors.
-She stood in front of a rustic wall constructed from bamboo, and a quick glimpse of the ground appeared to be sandy.
+Salma was very close to the camera, making only a small portion of the background visible, but she appeared to be outdoors.
+She stood in front of a rustic wall constructed from bamboo, and a quick glimpse of the ground revealed sand.

-The entirety of the clip consisted of Salma wildly tossing her damp tresses back and forth, letting the soaking tendrils fling in both directions against her face and bare decolletage.
-While her playful animal impression was enough to pique fans’ interest, it was the titillating bouncing of her breasts that held their attention.

 "She knows what she was doing with all that bouncing.
 Well done.... well done," one fan declared.